shakilmith/documentaion/javafx/shape/rectangle/rectangle.md

 ## Javafx Rectangle

-Rectangle is a geometric shape in javafx.
-The package javafx.scene.shape.Shape is the responsible to draw a rectangel.
-So we have to import it or the Rectangle class from this package.
-The Rectangle class defines a rectangle with the specified size and location.
-By default, the Rectangle class  has shaprp corners.
+Rectangle is a 2D geometric shape in javafx.
+The package javafx.scene.shape.Shape is responsible to draw a Rectangel shape.
+So we have to import the Rectangle class from this package.
+The Rectangle class defines a rectangle with the specified size (width and height) and location (X, Y).
+By default, the Rectangle class  has sharp corners and black color.
 But we can also make the rectangle rounded by calling arcWidth and arcHeight.

 Here is a list of important properties those are responsible to draw a rectangle.

-X (setX) : Defines the X coordinate of the upper left corner of the rectangle.
+X (setX) : Defines the X coordinate of the upper left corner of the rectangle.<br/>
-Y (setY) : Defines the Y coordinate of the upper left corner of the rectangle.
+Y (setY) : Defines the Y coordinate of the upper left corner of the rectangle.<br/>
-Width (setWidht): Width of the rectangle
+Width (setWidht): Width of the rectangle.<br/>
-Height (setHeight): Height of the rectangle
+Height (setHeight): Height of the rectangle.<br/>
-ArcWidth and ArcHeight : Make the rectangle rounded corners.
+ArcWidth and ArcHeight : Make the rectangle rounded corners.<br/>

+Note: We can also call LayoutX and LayoutY method to set the location of Rectangle.

-Additional properties can also be applied to a rectangle.
+Additional properties can also be applied in a rectangle.
 Like, fill, smooth, strokeWidth, strokeOffset, strokeLineJoin etc.

-## Creating a Rectagle:
+## Creating a Rectagle

 We can create a Rectangle by creating a rectangle constructor, then draw it by calling respected setter methods.

 ```js